The Heart of New England - Subscribe Today - It's Free!

 preserve it for many generations to come.
 Winter can be rough on old

-structures.
-Here are some tips from the NH Preservation alliance on
+Here are some tips from the NH Preservation alliance on maintaining your old

-is usually the cause of all structural problems in a barn.
-Conduct a thorough
+usually the cause of all structural problems in a barn.
+Conduct a thorough visual

-visual inspection of the interior of the barn.
-Check for dampness or evidence
+inspection of the interior of the barn.
+Check for dampness or evidence of

-of moisture in the rafters, sheathing, along the interior of the outside walls,
+moisture in the rafters, sheathing, along the interior of the outside walls, and at

-and at the base of vertical support posts.
-Identify and note each location,
+the base of vertical support posts.
+Identify and note each location, either with a

-either with a drawing or photograph, so repairs can be focused on those areas
+drawing or photograph, so repairs can be focused on those areas when warm

 2. Maintain good ventilation inside the barn by opening louvers in attic vents